atila-b/detect-objects/README.md

 $ python detect-objects.py images/objects_1.pbm
 ```

-To visualizate the PBM images you should use an image editor software as GIMP or an online PBM viewer as [link](https://kylepaulsen.com/stuff/NetpbmViewer/)
+To visualizate the PBM images you should use an image editor software as GIMP or an online PBM viewer as [NetPBM Viewer](https://kylepaulsen.com/stuff/NetpbmViewer/)